 If you have been arrested for driving while intoxicated (DWI) or are facing allegations of a probation violation, immediate action is required to protect your interests.
-Our Houston DWI lawyers offer experienced, knowledgeable counsel when you need it most.
+Our Houston DWI lawyers offer experienced and knowledgeable counsel when you need it most.
 We have a deep understanding of DWI law and the fallacies of current police technology used to determine blood alcohol content.
 Our team is also experienced in all other types of criminal defense, including:

 - DWI probation violations